adlnet/xAPI-Spec/xAPI-Communication.md

 ######Conversion of Statements created based on version 0.9

-A 1.0.0 Client converting a Statement created in 0.9 MUST follow the steps below:
+A 1.0.0 Client or other system converting a Statement created in 0.9 MUST follow the steps below:

 * If the Statement has been voided or uses Verbs, Activity types, or properties not included in the 0.9 specification, do not convert it.